szilard-molnar/TriviaGame/README.md

 # TriviaGame
-This is a basiv trivia game about Hungarian history.
+This is a basic trivia game about Hungarian history.
 Try to guess the correct answers with 2 minutes!